NETWAYS/foreman-training/architecture/02_smart_proxy.md

 # Smart Proxy - Puppet / Puppet CA

 * Puppet:
- * connects to Puppets API
+ * connects to Puppet's API
- * allows to import puppet environments and classes
+ * allows to import Puppet environments and classes
  * accepts facts and reports
  * uses Foreman as ENC